A-Fisk/actiPy/notes.md

 - fix CI - use circle instead? free?
 - add in biodare methods
 - check all docstrings in numpy format
+- add to light remap so can remap based on subjective light/dark (half/what period of day we want)

 ## Questions
 - how deal with start time?